 State Government and Council planners simply must look beyond the next election.

-It’s not rocket science – consider, for example, what Dr John Bradfield achieved for NSW commuter transport in the first quarter of the last century by building most of the suburban train network.
+It’s not rocket science – consider, for example, what Dr John Bradfield achieved for NSW commuters in the first quarter of the last century by building most of the suburban train network.

-It’s not smart for State Governments and our Council:
+It’s not smart for the State Government and our Council:

 - To sit back and watch traffic volumes grow on our backstreets and then express surprise when gridlock occurs;

 - To restrict the number of parking spaces in new developments to one space for two apartments and then wonder why “on-street parking” is at a premium and often inadequate;